 This is easier than removing a bearing from the wheel, but with almost a similar technique.
 With the shield side facing downward, place the bearing on the axle.
 Then, put the wheel on top and press until the bearing gets inserted into its proper position inside the core.
 Don’t forget the spacer if your wheel uses this between bearings.

-After re-installing the bearings, screw back the axle nuts along with the washers and tighten them to further secure the bearings.
+After re-installing the bearings, screw back the axle nuts along with the washers and tighten them to secure the bearings further.
 Spin each wheel to check.
 Then, go for a ride to help spread the lubricant in your bearings.
 It will take several minutes for your wheels to speed up during this “warm-up,” but soon your skateboard will feel brand new again.

 Just in case you want to know how frequently you must clean your skateboard bearings, I do mine every 2 months or when the wheels start to give me trouble due to accumulated dirt.
 As for changing the bearings, it’s best to do it when there’s too much rust or some of its components like the steel balls are broken.

 Does your home now feel even friendlier and cozier, knowing it’s always stocked with useful items?
+Now you’ve learned how to clean your skateboard bearings with household items.
 Things you can even use for your skateboard’s care and maintenance?
 You’re welcome to share this knowledge with friends, so they’ll know how to clean skateboard bearings with household items.
 I’ll also appreciate your feedback.